ubiiii/Silencium/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer

-- Screenshot prevention is limited on web platforms
-- No images are stored - every asset is ephemeral and encrypted
-- This is a demonstration project for secure messaging concepts
-- Use at your own risk for sensitive communications

-## 🐛 Troubleshooting
+## 🙏 Acknowledgments

-### Common Issues

-**Connection Errors**
-- Ensure the server is running on port 3001
-- Check that the client is connecting to the correct server URL

-**Encryption Issues**
-- Clear browser cache and reload
-- Ensure both users are in the same room
+- **Libsodium** for cryptographic operations
-- Check browser console for error messages
+- **Socket.io** for real-time communication

-**Image Upload Issues**
-- Ensure image is under 5MB
-- Check that image format is JPG, PNG, or GIF
-- Try refreshing the page
+- **React** for the UI framework
+- **Tailwind CSS** for styling

 ## 📞 Support

+If you encounter any issues or have questions:
-For issues, questions, or contributions, please open an issue on the repository.
+- Open an issue on GitHub
+- Check the troubleshooting section
+- Review the console logs for error messages

 ---

-**Built with ❤️ for secure communication**
+**🔒 Built with privacy and security in mind.
+No data, no accounts, no logs.**